-Nigeria is one of the most significant producers of cassava in Africa.
-About 1.2 million people of the population are actively involved in the cultivation and supply of cassava Roots (Rahman and Awerije, 2016; Ikuemonisan et al., 2020).
-Cassava tuber being a perishable commodity is known to have high moisture content and with a shelf life of 2-4 days (Tomlins et al., 2021).
-It should be either consumed immediately after harvesting or processed into dry forms.
-Processing provides a means of producing shelf stable products thereby reducing losses, adding value, reducing the bulk to be marketed and increasing the shelf life.

-Depending on the desired cassava product, the common stages involved in processing cassava are washing, peeling, grating, bagging, dewatering, frying, and drying.
-Dewatering, a pre-drying alternative during cassava processing, plays a vital role, in that it reduces the moisture content in the cassava mash to about 40-50% depending on the type of dewatering method employed.
-The main reason for dewatering in cassava mash is the same in all crops processing to food; it is a pre-drying alternative (Ishola et al., 2022).
-Dewatering involves reducing a cassava mash to cake, causing the moisture content in a cassava to be relatively low.

 Over the years, different dewatering machines and handling tools with different modes of operation have been idealized to facilitate the dewatering of cassava mash for subsequent drying.
 Various methods have been been employed in dewatering the cassava mash; ranging from the traditional methods to the now Industrialised methods of dewatering.
 The principle of different types of cassava dewatering machines is basically the same, that is to separate the broken cassava particles from free water by gravity, mechanical force, and drying method, so as to reduce the moisture content and facilitate the drying process in the next step, which is a physical water loss process.
 Cassava dewatering is achieved in Nigeria using various methods (Kolawole and Agbetoye, 2007).

 Traditional methods of dewatering are mainly employed under rural conditions.
 Dewatering (which involves fermentation and pressing) is done in one operation.
 The grated mash is packed inside a pressed shape like a long thin basket-weave tube.
 FAO (1994) stated that the duration of this fermentation affects the color, taste, and texture of the cassava product (gari).After fermentation has been completed, the mash is then pressed to reduce the water content.
 The traditional method of dewatering grated cassava mash involves tying and twisting the neck of the hessian sack over which heavy stones are placed for one or two days.
 Other traditional methods includes screw jack, hydraulic jack, and the IITA wooden press.
 This press, which was designed in IITA (International Institute of Tropical Agriculture), consists of rectangular fixed wood with grooves, another rectangular lid, and some wedges.
 As the pressure is applied, on the bagged mash between the fixed and movable lid, and wedges inserted the water is being squeezed out.
 The capacity of this press is 62 kg/batch in eight hours (Aribisalla 1992).
 Fermentation and pressing with the aid of these methods take a longer period to accomplish; other challenges include accident, low throughput, inefficiency, inadequate dewatering parameters and so on (Kolawole and Agbetoye, 2007).
 This as a result gave birth to the rise in need to mechanize Cassava dewatering.
-However, mechanizing this process over the years has evolved with several dewatering machines designed and fabricated to ease the rigours and time wastage associated with it, next section looks to talk about the various industrialized dewatering methods that have been studied.
+However, mechanizing this process over the years has evolved with several dewatering machines designed and fabricated to ease the rigorours and time wastage associated with it, next section looks to talk about the various industrialized dewatering methods that have been studied.